dominicmauro/blogipsa/_posts/2019/2019-01-31-who-hurt-you.md

 title: Who Hurt You?
 date: 2019-01-31
 categories:
-- We Are Never Getting Back At Leopads
+- We Are Never Ever Getting Back At Leopards
 ---

 While we’re all enjoying the three weeks during which the federal government is funded, [here’s Paul Kafasis][1] getting hung up on what might be the most important ‘dispatch from a red state’ piece the New York Times has done since the election: